pygame-community/pygame-ce/docs/reST/ref/surface.rst

       methods - or by using :mod:`pygame.surfarray`/:mod:`pygame.PixelArray`.

       This function will temporarily lock and unlock the Surface as needed.

+      .. note:: Any floating point values given in the specified pixel coordiante will be truncated.

       .. versionadded:: 1.9
          Returning a Color instead of tuple.
 Use ``tuple(surf.get_at((x,y)))``